-No body celebrates a hopeless cross.
+Let the truth be told: Nobody celebrates a hopeless cross.
 If the cross were the end of life, such a world would be the most loathsome and pitiable.
 The pain would be unbearable.

 We are not second-guessing the final victory.
 The Lord has already won the victory.
 Our final destination is already guaranteed.

-The Lord Jesus wanted three of his apostles to see that his was not about a cross without a crown.
-His was suffering with unimaginable glory.
-Hence, Scripture says, six days have passed (Mt 17:1); that is, after the message on the cross, before something gloriously dramatic was to be shown to Peter, James and John.
-If six days have passed, it suggests the event took place on the seventh day.
-I don't think this is a coincidence.
+There is intentionality in connecting this event to the six-days past the message of the cross.
+Also, if six days have passed, it suggests the event took place on the seventh day.
+I don't think this is a coincidence either.
 Biblical numbers are symbolic.
 On the seventh day, the Genesis account of creation says, God rested from the work of creation.
-The seventh day is the day of rest, the sabbath.
+The seventh day is the day of rest, the Sabbath.

-One may wonder: Why didn't the Lord invite the rest of the apostles to get a glimpse of the glory revealed through the transfiguration?
+One may wonder: Why didn't the Lord invite the rest of the apostles to get a glimpse of the glory revealed through the Transfiguration?
 Only the Lord could answer this question.
-Perhaps, when we go to heaven we would ask him.
+Perhaps, when we go to heaven, we would ask him.

 I love a line added by the Gospel of Luke regarding Peter's request: "He does not know what he was talking about" (Luke 9:33).
-Certainly, Peter didn't know, because he was so overwhelmed that he simply wanted to remain where he was.
+Indeed, Peter didn't know, because he was so overwhelmed that he simply wanted to remain where he was.